The Drums: Career

 The Drums released the single "The New World" on April 11, 2011, with proceeds going to Japan disaster relief efforts.

 For their second LP, the band recorded quickly, again self-producing, often laying down tracks spontaneously in singer Jonny Pierce’s kitchen.
 They released Portamento on September 5, 2011.
 The album title has a deeper meaning for Pierce, as he describes, “Jacob and I meeting as young boys with a shared love for Kraftwerk and Anything Box and Wendy Carlos, and these were all synth pioneers, and a common feature on old analogue systems was ‘Portamento’.
-The band almost split at the end of June due to stylistic disagreements.
-Jacob explained, "I think our band is kind of fragile and probably on the verge of breaking up pretty constantly and I say that seriously and jokingly at the same time."